Best Places To Retire Free Report

 Travel In Nicaragua

-Learn more about NICARAGUA and other countries in our free, daily Overseas Opportunity Letter.
-Simply enter your email address below and we’ll send you our FREE REPORT - The 10 Best Places To Retire In
+Learn more about this and other countries in our free, daily Overseas Opportunity Letter.
+Simply enter your email address below and we’ll send you our FREE REPORT: The 10 Best Places To Retire In 2024

-Reviewed by Lief Simon
+Reviewed By Lief Simon

 Lief Simon is the managing editor of Global Property Advisor, Simon Letter, and Offshore Living Letter.
 He has purchased more than 45 properties, investing in 23 different countries around the world.

-Getting to Nicaragua
+Getting To Nicaragua

 Nicaragua’s main international airport is the newly refurbished Augusto Sandino airport in Managua.
 Direct flights from the United States go through Atlanta, Miami or Houston on Delta, American and United respectively.
 Spirit Airlines also serves Managua, as do major Latin American carriers such as TACA, Copa, Avianca and AeroMexico.